-We help teachers develop skills to manage stress.
+We help teachers develop skills to manage stress and live healthier lives.

 Great teachers are overwhelmed, with too much to do and too little time.
 The number of teachers experiencing burnout (fatigue, irritability, loss of sleep, anxiety, for example) is at an all-time high and the pressure continues to mount.

 Teachers have too many things to do in a limited amount of time (Staff and Wire Services Report, 2013).